 Hit Location Notes

 Regardless of type, hit locations are generically based on a basic humanoid physique for simple reference.
-When facing monsters, hit locations can be substituted by general comparison, i.e., treat a tentacle as a limb, antennae as an appendage, web spinner as a joint, etc. Discussed further in the Damage Factors section, disabling attacks cannot be used to make Kill Shots.
+When facing monsters, hit locations can be substituted by general comparison, i.e., treat a tentacle as a limb, antennae as an appendage, web spinner as a joint, etc. Discussed further in the Damage Effects of the Damage and Healing section, disabling attacks cannot be used to make Kill Shots.

 Attacking a weapon does not cause damage to the target, rather the opponent may have to make a proficient weapon skill check to hold onto the weapon.
 Depending on the attack weapon and type of material of the target weapon, a structural strength save may be required that may result in the target weapon breaking.